AkitaEngineering/Akita-Meshtastic-Delivery-Navigator/README.md

 * A securely generated `FLASK_SECRET_KEY`.
 * A securely generated *hashed* password for the admin user.

-## Project Structure

-(See structure diagram provided in previous responses or infer from file list)

 ## Installation

 1.  **Clone:** `git clone https://github.com/AkitaEngineering/Akita-Meshtastic-Delivery-Navigator` & `cd Akita-Meshtastic-Delivery-Navigator`